-Your shipping partner likely offers the standard Limited Liability Coverage, but that may not cover the costs in all situations.
+Your carrier likely offers the standard Limited Liability Coverage, but that may not cover the costs in all situations.
 That’s why we’re talking about Limited Liability Coverage vs. All-Risk Shipping Insurance, and why you might need to consider all of your options.

 Covering the Cost of a Missing or Damaged Shipment

 If your shipment is lost or damaged en route, the shipping company has a legal responsibility to cover the costs.
 But Limited Liability Coverage doesn’t actually cover the full cost of all shipments, which means your claim may be covered only up to $100 per parcel or just a few cents per pound on larger freight shipments.

 In addition to mediocre payouts, the responsibility of proving that the loss or damage was due to negligence by the shipping company, as well as the value of the shipment, is placed solely on the shipper.
 That means that if you can’t prove that the damage or loss was the fault of the shipping company, your lost or damaged goods may not be covered by Limited Liability Coverage at all.